sqlhammer/SQLServerUnattendedInstalls/QS-Config-v2.0/Know Issues and Fixes.md

 # Known Issues #

-- This version is in beta testing.
+- This version is in open beta testing.
+I look forward to your feedback (derik@sqlhammer.com).

 ----------
 # Bug Fixes / Release History #